webJose/svelte-htable/README.md

 1, while all immediate sub-tables are level 2.
 The main table has no extra CSS classes; the immediate sub-tables will have the `sub` and `sub-2` CSS classes.

 But that's not all.
-Sub-tables also get either the `sub-odd` or `sub-odd` CSS classes depending on whether their level is odd or even.
+Sub-tables also get either the `sub-odd` or `sub-even` CSS classes depending on whether their level is odd or even.
 This is helpful to achieve alternating per-table coloring.
 The image shown at the beginning was created using these clases to apply alternating greenish backgrounds to sub-tables.